abutler911/openai-chat-bot/README.md

 ## General info

 This project is a simple demonstration of OpenAI's language model GPT-4 capabilities in a chat format.
 The bot can answer a variety of questions, from general knowledge inquiries to complex problems.
+It's personality is currently programmed to be very rude and sarcastic and use adult language so PLEASE BE AWARE OF THAT IF YOU ARE OFFENDED BY ADULT LANGUAGE.

 ## Technologies